sportsdunia logo

 Stadiums such as Eden Park in New Zealand and Holkar Stadium in India remind us of games in which batsmen appear nearly superhuman, smashing the ball into the stands with effortless skill.
 Small stadiums have played host to some of the most memorable and high-scoring matches in Cricket history.
 As mini-sized venues usually have a fast pace to them, and this is usually very entertaining to watch for the fans as well as to test the bowlers and captains.

 The appeal of these stadiums comes from their capacity to transform any match into a spectacle.
-Each venue, from the ancient Newlands in South Africa to the bustling Arun Jaitley Stadium in Delhi, has a unique feature and flavour of the matches.
+Each venue, from the ancient Newlands in South Africa to the bustling Brabourne Stadium in Mumbai, has a unique feature and flavour of the matches.
 They will continue to host international matches, T20 matches, and domestic matches after 2025, which makes them important to the cricketing environment.
 We rank them according to their Boundary Size.

 The crowd here witnesses high-scoring thrillers, with boundaries flying and sixes being hit effortlessly.
 The seating capacity of the stadium is 10,500.
 Fans enjoy the up-close view of the action, and it is one of the most fan-favourite stadiums in the country.
 The pitch at McLean Park is normally flat and batting-friendly, which adds to the difficulty bowlers encounter on this compact pitch.
 Whether it's a Super Smash game or a New Zealand international match, this stadium never fails to entertain.